isc-projects/isc-dnssec-guide/doc/validation.rst

 Do not be tempted to disable DNSSEC validation just because some names are failing to resolve.
 Remember, DNSSEC protects your DNS lookup from hacking.
-The next section describes how you can quickly check whether the failure to successfully look up a name is due to a validation failure.
+The next section describes how to quickly check whether the failure to successfully look up a name is due to a validation failure.